k9w/instructions/git_setup.md

 $
 ```

-On the same machine serving the repo.git repositories (such as
-'dotfiles.git'), to clone dotfiles repo directly into the home
-directory, the current directory and not make a 'dotfiles' directory:
+It turns out this renamed the 'main' branch to 'openbsd-thinkpad' only
+on the local repo.
+The 'git push' pushed 'openbsd-thinkpad' as a new
+branch to the remote server.
+It left the 'main' branch on the server
+and did not rename or replace it.
+We will come back to that.

+On the server where we made 'dotfiles.git' earlier, we could clone it
+into your home folder there with.

 ```
 9$ cd ~
 9$ git clone git-repos/dotfiles.git .
 ```

+Notice the inclusion of the dot (.) at the end of the command
+above.
+That tells Git to clone the repo into the current directory,
+instead of the default behavior of making a directory called
+'dotfiles' and putting the cloned repo there.

-On another machine with the same user, home directory, and ssh key for
+On another laptop with the same user, home directory name, and ssh key
-the server, to clone the instructions repo:
+for the server, to clone the instructions repo:

 ```
 $ git clone <server>:~/git-repos/instructions.git